-Last year the Faculty celebrated the centenary of the Medical School.
-In one hundred years there have been enormous changes in the science and art of medical practice and consequently in medical education.
-Undoubtedly further far-reaching developments will occur.
-It is necessary, therefore, for medical schools continually to review their curricula in response to such advances and to the changing needs of the community.
+In my position as Dean I have presided, in the last decade, over substantial curriculum change generated as a result of far-reaching changes in the art of medical practice and the explosion of knowledge in the medical sciences.
+In the years to come there will undoubtedly be further developments.
+We have altered our curriculum in an endeavour to provide the most satisfactory course in response to these advances and the changing needs of the community.
 The community, quite reasonably, expects its medical schools to provide an educational training that enables doctors to acquire a comprehensive understanding of people in sickness and health, an appreciation of their physical and social environment, and to develop those skills and attitudes associated with the highest standards of clinical competence and professional integrity.

-Your time with us is brief by comparison with the careers that will lie before you after graduation, and I must emphasise that the education of medical practitioners is a continuing process of which the undergraduate course is the first part irrespective of the field you will follow in your professional life.
+Your time with us is brief by comparison with the careers that will lie before you after graduation, and

+I must emphasise that the education of medical practitioners is a continuing process of which the undergraduate course is the first part irrespective of the field you will follow in your professional life.